Suzuki Grand Vitara Common Problems and Solutions

 Problem:

 Have you noticed oil leaking around the timing chain cover?
-This is a common problem on the Grand Vitara, which is caused by the timing chain cover gasket failing.
-If you can hear a sort of ticking noise coming from the timing chain as well, this means that the tensioner is failing.
+This is a common issue on the Grand Vitara, caused by the timing chain cover gasket failing.
+If you also hear a sort of ticking noise coming from the timing chain, it indicates that the tensioner is failing.

 Solution:

-If you have the oil leak, then you will need to fit a replacement timing chain cover gasket, in order to stop the leak.
-If you can hear a ticking noise, then you will need to replace the tensioner to stop it.
+If you have an oil leak, you will need to fit a replacement timing chain cover gasket to stop it.
+If you hear a ticking noise, then you will need to replace the tensioner to eliminate it.

 Difficulty level